 In an effort to keep inflation at a comfortable level, central banks will mostly likely increase interest rates, resulting in lower overall growth and slower inflation.

-This occurs because setting high interest rates normally forces consumers and businesses to borrow less and save more, putting a damper on economic activity.
+This occurs because setting high-interest rates normally force consumers and businesses to borrow less and save more, putting a damper on economic activity.
 Loans just become more expensive while sitting on cash becomes more attractive.

 On the other hand, when interest rates are decreasing, consumers and businesses are more inclined to borrow (because banks ease lending requirements), boosting retail and capital spending, thus helping the economy to grow.

 What does this have to do with the forex market?

 Well, currencies rely on interest rates because these dictate the flow of global capital into and out of a country.

 They’re what investors use to determine if they’ll invest in a country or go elsewhere.

 For instance, if you had your choice between a savings account offering 1% interest and another offering .25%, which would you choose?